Statutory guidance

 • tablet

-The MTC IT guidance sets out the essential technical requirements and recommended actions IT staff and check administrators should complete to ensure pupil devices are up to date and prepared for the check to minimise the risk of disruption.
+The MTC IT guidance sets out the essential technical requirements and recommended actions IT staff and check administrators should complete to ensure pupil devices are up to date and prepared for the check, to minimise the risk of disruption.

-2.4 Deciding on devices and input methods
+3.4 Deciding on devices and input methods

 Schools should decide which devices and input methods are best suited to their pupils.
 This decision should be based on normal classroom practice.

 Pupils can input their answers using a keyboard, touchscreen or mouse.
-Research suggests that, in this type of timed assessment, year 4 pupils may find a small benefit from using a keyboard or a touchscreen rather than a mouse.
-Schools should decide which input method to use, based on their knowledge of individual pupil needs, but should only consider using a mouse if a pupil regularly uses one as part of normal classroom practice and has the necessary motor skills.
+Research suggests that, in this type of timed assessment, year 4 pupils may find a small benefit from using a keyboard or touchscreen rather than a mouse.
+Schools should decide which input method to use, based on their knowledge of individual pupils’ needs, but should only consider using a mouse if a pupil regularly uses one as part of normal classroom practice and has the necessary motor skills.

 All year 4 pupils must be registered for the check, including pupils who do not participate.

-From the MTC homepage, select ‘View, edit and add pupils on your register’.
-You can add pupils by selecting ‘Add pupil’ or ‘Add multiple pupils’.
+1. On the homepage of the MTC service, select ‘View, edit and add pupils on your register’.

-Add a pupil’s alternative name
+4.2 Add a pupil’s alternative name

-Organise pupils into groups
+4.3 Organise pupils into groups

 You can organise pupils into classes or smaller groups.
-This will make administering the check easier as you can select a group when generating PINs, recording pupils as not taking the check, or arranging restarts.
+This will make administering the check easier, as you can select a group when generating PINs, recording pupils as not taking the check, or arranging restarts.

-2.6 Provide a reason why a pupil is not taking the check
+4.4 Provide a reason why a pupil is not taking the check

 If the headteacher decides a pupil should not take the check, they must record the reason on the MTC service.
 The headteacher’s decision regarding participation is final.